Working at Sussex

 University-managed accommodation on campus and in Brighton is only available to students, although you can book on-campus accommodation during the summer.

-If you live more than 20 miles from the University, we can reimburse you for certain expenses incurred in the process of moving to the area, subject to the conditions set out in the Removal Expenses policy.
+If you live more than 20 miles from the University, we may reimburse you for certain expenses incurred in the process of moving to the area, subject to the conditions set out in the Removal Expenses policy.

 The maximum amount payable is normally £2,500.